zhongch4g/OurCS_DFW/README.md

 This experiment mainly focused on discovering what may happen when system crashes happen during creating the linked list.

-In this experiment, we simulate the process of writing the data to the persistent memory, and mannual control the position of system crash happen during the code execution.
+In this experiment, we eimulate the process of writing the data to the persistent memory, and mannual control the position of system crash happen during the code execution.

+The experiment also includes the implementation of queue using libpmemobj C++ API.
+It runs in persistent memory.

-# Execute instructions
+# Execute instructions (Compile)

     mkdir build